fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

 let $\mu^{\alpha}_{\tau}$ be the target per block CU utilization\
 let $\theta$ be a sensitivity parameter

-The recommended global fee for block $o$ is a bit more involved because it must also consider global fees but it is determined by:\
 if $\mu^{\alpha}_{\tau} > \mu^{\alpha}_{\lambda}$,\
 $\ \ \ \ f^{\alpha}_o = max \ \{f^{\alpha}_n * exp(\theta, \ (\frac{\mu^{\alpha}_{\lambda}}{\mu^{\alpha}_{\tau}} -1)), \ f^g_o \}$